openframeworks/ofBook/chapters/c++11/chapter.md

 2. Declaring a new variable which is explicitly typed to match the value on the right
 3. Assigning the value to the variable

-What we may notice, is that the type of data on the right and left side of the `=` is the same.
-Since C++ is strictly typed (e.g. a function which returns a `float` will always return a `float` no matter what), it is impossible for the value on the right hand side to ever be anything different.
-The compiler __knows__ what type of value the right hand will give, e.g. it knows that on line 1 that on the right hand side of the `=` is an `ofRectangle`.
+The type of data on the right and left side of the `=` is the same.
+Since C++ is strictly typed (e.g. a function which returns `float` will always return `float`), it is impossible for the value on the right hand side to ever be anything different.
+The compiler __knows__ what data type the right hand side of the code will give, e.g. it knows that on line 1 that on the right hand side of the `=` is an `ofRectangle`.
 So perhaps if we were to write something like:

 ```cpp
 auto myRectangle = ofGetCurrentViewport();